Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * Administer > Content > Webforms (tab) > find the title of your webform and click "Components" (link).
 * Find the component that will store the text of the submission and click the "Edit" link.

-###5.3.
-Configuring the "Islandora Ingest" field mapping of a webform
+###3.3.
+Specify the field mapping of webform values in the metadata

 ***